IdoJa/EnvPOC/README.md

 ## Stage 2: CD

 > ### Prerequisites
-> save the password of publish to azure on PC or env file
+> Save the password of publish to azure on PC or env file

 > References:
 > - [Using Windows PowerShell scripts to publish to dev and test environments in Azure](https://learn.microsoft.com/en-us/visualstudio/azure/vs-azure-tools-publishing-using-powershell-scripts?view=vs-2022)